-Shoreline Buffer from the OHWM (1) High Intensity Urban Conservancy Aquatic Aquaculture Water-dependent structures and uses 0 feet 0 feet N/A Water-related and water-enjoyment mixed-use structures and uses 75 feet 75 feet N/A Non-water-oriented structures and uses 150 feet 150 feet N/A Boating Facilities Water-dependent structures and uses 0 feet 0 feet N/A Water-related and water-enjoyment mixed-use structures and uses 75 feet 75 feet N/A Non-water-oriented structures and uses 150 feet 150 feet N/A Commercial Development 1 • Water-dependent structures and uses 0 feet N/A N/A Water-related and water-enjoyment mixed-use structures and uses 75 feet N/A N/A Non-water-oriented structures and uses 150 feet N/A N/A Industrial and Port Development Water-dependent structures and uses 0 feet N/A N/A Water-related and water-enjoyment mixed-use structures and uses 75 feet N/A N/A Non-water-oriented structures and uses 150 feet N/A N/A Parking (accessory to a permitted use only) 150 feet 150 feet N/A Recreational Development (2) • Water-dependent structures and uses 0 feet 0 feet N/A Water-related and water-enjoyment structures and uses 75 feet 75 feet N/A
+Standard Shoreline Buffer from the OHWM (1) High Intensity (2) Shoreline Residential Urban Conservancy Aquaculture Water-dependent structures and uses 0 feet 0 feet 0 feet Water-related and water-enjoyment structures and uses 50 feet 75 feet 100 feet

-Shoreline Buffer from the OHWM (1) High Intensity Urban Conservancy Aquatic Non-water-oriented structures and uses 150 feet 150 feet N/A Residential Development 150 feet 150 feet N/A Signs (Freestanding Structures) 150 feet 150 feet N/A Transportation Facilities Bridges and trestles 0 feet 0 feet N/A New transportation facilities related to permitted shoreline uses 150 feet 150 feet N/A Expansion or relocation of existing transportation facilities 150 feet 150 feet N/A Utilities (Primary) Water-dependent structures 0 feet 0 feet N/A Water-related structures 75 feet 75 feet N/A Non-water-oriented structures 150 feet 150 feet N/A
+Standard Shoreline Buffer from the OHWM (1) High Intensity (2) Shoreline Residential Urban Conservancy Non-water-oriented structures and uses 100 feet 150 feet 200 feet Boating, Port, and Water Access Facilities 1 T Water-dependent structures and uses 0 feet 0 feet 0 feet Water-related and water-enjoyment structures and uses 50 feet 75 feet 100 feet Non-water-oriented structures and uses 100 feet 150 feet 200 feet Commercial Development Water-dependent structures and uses 0 feet N/A N/A Water-related and water-enjoyment structures and uses 50 feet N/A N/A Non-water-oriented structures and uses 100 feet N/A N/A Industrial Development Water-dependent structures and uses 0 feet N/A N/A Water-related and water-enjoyment structures and uses 50 feet N/A N/A Non-water-oriented structures and uses 100 feet N/A N/A Mining 100 feet 150 feet 200 feet Parking (accessory to a permitted use only) 100 feet 150 feet 200 feet Recreational Development (3) 1 T Water-dependent structures and uses 0 feet 0 feet 0 feet Water-related and water-enjoyment structures and uses 50 feet 75 feet 100 feet Non-water-oriented structures and uses 100 feet 150 feet 200 feet Residential Development 100 feet 150 feet 200 feet Signs (Freestanding Structures) 100 feet 150 feet 200 feet Transportation Facilities T Bridges 0 feet 0 feet 0 feet Expansion of roads with existing right-of-way (4) (4) (4) New transportation facilities related to permitted shoreline uses (4) (4) (4) Expansion or relocation of existing transportation facilities (4) (4) (4) Utilities (Primary) Water-dependent structures 0 feet 0 feet 0 feet Water-related structures 50 feet 75 feet 100 feet Non-water-oriented structures (5) (5) (5)

-- (1) Reductions in the shoreline buffer from the OHWM may be authorized according to the standards in SMP Section 4.04.02(C) below. - (2) Passive, water-oriented recreational uses are allowed within shoreline buffers; provided, the use does not include the construction of structures.
-Wildlife viewing structures and permeable trails or raised boardwalks may be allowed on a limited basis within riparian and wetland buffers in accordance with the mitigation sequence found in SMP 4.03 and the provisions of SMP Appendix 2: Critical Areas Regulations.
+- (1) Reductions in the shoreline buffer from the OHWM may be authorized according to SMP Section 4.04.02(C) below. - (2) All uses that are located next to the Marina Aquatic shoreline environment designation shall have a shoreline buffer of 0 feet.
+The building setback in SMP Section 4.04.02(B)(9) would not apply. - (3) Passive, water-oriented recreational uses are allowed within shoreline buffers; provided, the use does not include the construction of structures except the following: wildlife viewing structures, permeable trails, or raised boardwalks may be allowed on a limited basis within shoreline and wetland buffers in accordance with the mitigation sequence found in SMP Section 4.03 and the provisions of SMP Appendix 2: Critical Areas Regulations. - (4) Only allowed within shoreline jurisdiction when no other option for the location of the facility exists in accordance with SMP Section 5.16.03. - (5) Only allowed within shoreline jurisdiction when no other option for the location of the facility exists in accordance with SMP Section 5.17.03.